vangogih/FastMigrations.Json.Net/README.md

 ```

 And with the next release game designers come to you and ask to add new types of currencies into the game.
-And you decide to change the structure of `PlayerData` and aggregate all currencies as Dictionary.
+And you decide to change the structure of `PlayerData` and aggregate all currencies as `Dictionary`.

 ```csharp
 public class PlayerData